North Norfolk coast

 What happens if my oil tank leaks in Norfolk?

 Environmental cleanup costs for a significant oil spill into a ditch, drain or watercourse can easily reach £15,000 to £60,000.
-Make sure your policy includes environmental liability and pollution cover at a reasonable limit.
+Make sure your policy includes environmental liability and pollution cover at a reasonable limit (£100,000+).
+Tank inspection and OFTEC compliance reduce both the risk and the premium.

 Last reviewed · reviewed monthly